AndrewDPC/Trait-Inheritance-Calculator/README.md

 # Genetic Trait Punnett Square Visualizer

-This project is a Punnett square generator with a graphical user interface (GUI) that simulates genetic inheritance based on user inputs.
+This project is a Punnett square generator with a graphical user interface that simulates genetic inheritance based on user inputs.
 It allows users to explore the probabilities of inherited traits by generating a Punnett square based on the genetic input of two parents.
 The program can visualize the results with a color-coded grid and show phenotype and genotype percentages and ratios.

 ---